 The first thing you should think about if you're considering getting a hair weave is the type of weave- in other words, will you get synthetic or natural?
 Synthetic weaves are good for braided hair styles but they don't have the same free-flowing volume as natural hair.
 Synthetic weaves can look a little fake and limp and some people find they irritate the skin and tangle a little more.
 Hair straighteners shouldn't be used on synthetic hair either.
-In the video below from the Tyra show you can see first hand how synthetic weaves lack the body and bounce of natural hair.
+Synthetic weaves lack the body and bounce of natural hair.

 There are several methods of adding a hair weave to natural hair and they each have their advantages and disadvantages.
 Bonding involves gluing tracks of hair to your roots and it lasts only a couple of weeks.
 Some people have allergic reactions to the glue, however, and damage can sometimes be caused removing the weave.
 Tracking involves braiding the natural hair, sewing down the braids, and then attaching the extensions to the braids.
 This method lasts a bit longer: up to two months.
 Fusion is the most versatile and realistic method.
 Extensions are glued to individual strands of hair.
 It looks natural and you can style your hair as if it were natural, but it's expensive.
 Netting involves adding hair weaves to a breathable net-like surface that sits above your braided hair.
 This method is quite versatile and can last up to three months.